The University of Aberdeen was founded in 1495 and is Scotland’s third oldest university, and the fifth oldest in the UK.

 The Olympic standard Aberdeen Sports Village and Aquatics Centre is also situated here.
 It is the premier sports facility in the North East of Scotland, and is open to students, staff and the public, with facilities for athletics, football, swimming, hockey, squash, martial arts and boxing.
 It has an international-standard diving pool with platforms of up to 10 metres.

 The Foresterhill campus provides for the provision of high quality health services, education and research.
 It is jointly owned by NHS Grampian and the University of Aberdeen.
-In 2015 the Rowett Institute of Nutrition and Health moved to a state-of-the-art new building on the Foresterhill campus.

 The University of Aberdeen is ranked in the top 10 in the UK for six subjects: Anatomy and Physiology; Creative Writing; Land and Property Management; Law; Linguistics; and Sports Science.
 (Complete University Guide Subject Tables 2018)